pambhar-deepkumar/Checkers_IRL_TUM/README.md

 To isolate the dependencies of this project, it's recommended to use a virtual environment.

-Dependecies required : tensorflow-cpu numpy pyyaml tqdm matplotlib
+Dependecies required :
+tensorflow-cpu
+numpy
+keras
+matplotlib
+tqdm
+pyyaml

 ### How to run
 Please ucomment the code as required in the model_training.py.
 And run following command